-- 3. The Corporation shall be responsible for the following functions: - a) the determination and periodic review of the educational character and mission of the institution and the oversight of its activities; - publishing arrangements for obtaining the views of staff and students on the determination and periodic review of the educational character and mission of the institution and the oversight of its activities: - b) approving the quality strategy of the institution; - the effective and efficient use of resources, the solvency of the institution and the Corporation and safeguarding their assets; - d) approving annual estimates of income and expenditure; - e) the appointment, grading, suspension, dismissal and determination of the pay and conditions of service of the senior postholders, including, where the Clerk is, or is to be appointed as, a member of staff, the Clerk's appointment, grading, suspension, dismissal and determination of pay in the capacity of a member of staff; and - f) setting a framework for the pay and conditions of service of all other staff.
+- 3. The Corporation shall be responsible for the following functions: - a) the determination and periodic review of the educational character and mission of the institution and the oversight of its activities; - publishing arrangements for obtaining the views of staff and students on the determination and periodic review of the educational character and mission of the institution and the oversight of its activities; - b) approving the quality strategy of the institution; - c) the effective and efficient use of resources, the solvency of the institution and the Corporation and safeguarding their assets; - d) approving annual estimates of income and expenditure; - e) the appointment, grading, suspension, dismissal and determination of the pay and conditions of service of the senior postholders, including, where the Director of Governance is, or is to be appointed as, a member of staff, the Director of Governance's appointment, grading, suspension, dismissal and determination of pay in the capacity of a member of staff; and - f) setting a framework for the pay and conditions of service of all other staff.

-APPENDIX IV: Summary of the main responsibilities of the Principal and Clerk to the Corporation
+APPENDIX IV: Summary of the main responsibilities of the Principal and Director of Governance